jakob-bagterp/colorist-for-python/docs/user-guide/background-colors.md

 ![Example of white text on a cyan background color printed in a terminal window](../assets/images/examples/bg_bright_color_custom_text_cyan.png)

-For a complete list of full text color functions and custom string styling, refer to the [documentation](../reference/background-colors.md).
+Refer to the documentation for a complete list of [full line text color functions](../reference/background-colors/full-line.md) and [custom string styling](../reference/background-colors/mixed.md).